asingh272024S/asingh272024S.github.io/docs/index.md

 Before using Hokie Passport Services, it’s essential to understand the difference between Hokie Passport funds and Dining Dollars:

 * **Dining Dollars** can only be used for on-campus dining locations.
-However, when you pay with Dining Dollars, you receive a percentage discount on food purchases.
+However, when you pay with Dining Dollars, you receive a [percentage discount](https://dining.vt.edu/content/dining_vt_edu/en/about/Dining_Services_at_a_Glance/_jcr_content/content/vtmulticolumn_1257757695/vt-items_2/vtcontainer_copy/vtcontainer-content/vtmultitab_1600716354/vt-items_0/download_1239597512/file.res/Dining%20Plans%202022.pdf) on food purchases based on which meal plan you have.
 * **Hokie Passport** funds are more versatile and can be used for various campus services, including vending machines, laundry facilities, dining locations (at full price), library printing, and select off-campus restaurants that accept Hokie Passport payments.

 Having both accounts helps you balance convenience and savings while managing your campus expenses efficiently.